 Fees and reservations

-- Park entrance fee: $35 per vehicle for 7 days, or $70 annual pass.
+- Park entrance fee: $35 per vehicle for 7 days ($30 per motorcycle, $20 per person on foot or bike), or $70 for an Acadia annual pass.
 Free with America the Beautiful.
+Current fees are on the NPS fees page.

-- 2026 non-resident surcharge: an additional $100 per person age 16 and older who is not a US resident.
+- 2026 non-resident surcharge: an additional $100 per person age 16 and older for visitors who are not US residents.
 This is a per-adult fee, not per vehicle.
-Maine residents are exempt.
-Annual America the Beautiful holders still pay the surcharge.
+Pass holders skip it: NPS waives the surcharge for anyone admitted with an annual or America the Beautiful pass (the non-resident America the Beautiful annual runs $250).

 - Boat tours and ranger programs: book through nps.gov.